-If any provision of this appendix, or the application thereof to any person or circumstances, is held invalid, the remainder of the appendix and the application of such provision to persons or circumstances other than those as to which it is held invalid, shall not be affected thereby.
+If any provision of this appendix, or the application thereof to any person or circumstances, is held invalid, is held remainder of the appendix and the application of such provision to persons or circumstances to persons or circumstances other than those as to which it is held invalid, shall not be affected thereby.
 The powers conferred by this appendix shall be in addition and supplemental to the powers conferred by any other law.

-Section A1-112.
+SectionA1-112.
 Review and Approval.

 All plans, whether preliminary or final, prepared or presented under the provisions of this appendix by the Municipality known as Colmar Manor shall not conflict with, and must conform to the master plan for Prince George's County.
-This provision shall be construed to mean that all urban renewal plans effecting a change in zoning shall be reviewed by the Maryland-National Capital Park and Planning Commission, and any zoning amendments pursuant to this urban renewal program must be approved by the District Council.
+This provision shall be constructed to mean that all urban renewal plans effecting a change in zoning shall be reviewing by the Maryland-National Capital Park and Planning Commission, and any zoning amendments pursuant to this urban renewal program must be approved by the District Council.